 The original version of the Walther PPS (“Police Pistol Slim”), introduced in 2007, was considered by many to be a modern striker-fired version of the PPK concealed-carry classic.
 While the PPK was a groundbreaking compact pistol in its time, current technology makes the heavy, all-metal-frame, double-action/single-action PPK seem hopelessly dated, so the PPS’ polymer frame and striker-fired operation served as welcome advancements in Walther’s line.
 In response to the popularity of the PPS in both the law enforcement and concealed-carry markets, Walther refined the design with the introduction of the all-new PPS M2.

-New and Improved The PPS M2 retains the defining characteristics of the original PPS design.
+The PPS M2 retains the defining characteristics of the original PPS design.
 The PPS is a compact, single-stack, striker-fired semi-auto that is remarkably slim, making it easy to conceal and carry.
 The handgun was engineered specifically to cater to the burgeoning self-defense market, as well as undercover law enforcement.

 PPS pistols have several features that are not found in Walther’s other striker-fired pistols, like a cocking indicator on the rear of the slide and a chamber viewport.
-The user can easily determine the status of the pistol at a glance, without resorting to performinga press-check or other manipulation.
+The user can easily determine the status of the pistol at a glance, without resorting to performing a press-check or other manipulation.

 Like the original PPS, the M2 is supplied with both a six- and seven-round magazines, and an eight-round version is available as an aftermarket purchase.
 All magazines integrate nicely with the grip of the polymer frame, providing an extended grip with the larger magazines, but maintaining aesthetically pleasing lines.
 The feel of the pistol changes dramatically with the different grip lengths—allowing most any shooter to achieve a comfortable grip.